Choosing a mortgage can be a daunting prospect, and bringing in a third party for advice can feel like an unnecessarily complicated step.

 These existing relationships can also lead to preferential rates and special deals that would not otherwise be available.
 For each mortgage you will be given information about fees, repayments and interest rates, as well as tips on how to boost your chance of acceptance.

 An advisor’s vast experience in completing mortgage applications mean they can help you avoid common pitfalls in the application process.
-There's nothing worse than painstakingly filling out an application form, only to be rejected for a small, avoidable error.
+There's nothing worse then painstakingly filling out an application form, only to be rejected for a small, avoidable error.

 Ideally, they will also complete the paperwork for you, meaning your application will be completed quickly.